MukurtuCMS/mukurtudocs/docs/source/collections/CreateCollection.md

 We will start with filling out the information contained in the **Mukurtu Essentials** tab.

-1. Select the *Collection name* field.
-Fill in a name for your collection.
+1. Use the *Collection name* field to provide a name for your collection.

 ![Create Collection](../embeds/collections_how_to3.png "An image of the Collection name field below the Mukurtu Essentials and Relations tabs with an arrow.")